cesarnieblam/cesarnieblam/Advanced-Usage.md

 ### Using GPU
 **option:** `--execution-provider`
-**default:** `CPUExecutionProvider`
+**default:** `cpu`
 Depending on what **onnxruntime** package you installed, specify the respective execution provider with this option to utilize your GPU.
 Below is a list of popular execution providers, the complete list can be found [here](https://onnxruntime.ai/docs/execution-providers/).
+If you are not sure, use the `--help` option to see the available providers in your console.

-- `CUDAExecutionProvider`: for NVIDIA
+- `cuda`: for NVIDIA
-- `ROCMExecutionProvider`: for AMD (linux only)
+- `rocm`: for AMD (linux only)
-- `DmlExecutionProvider`: for windows
+- `dml`: for windows
-- `CoreMLExecutionProvider`: for mac
+- `coreml`: for mac

 ### Choosing a frame processor
 **option:** `--frame-processor`\